cusanovichlab/txciatac/README.md

 qsub $OUTDIR/scripts/${base}_deduplicate.sh
 done
 ```
-## make samplesheet to generate all possible index for each sample
+## Make index table to generate all possible index for each sample
-### e.g, sample name labeled by P7 index, sample name labeled by Tn5 barcodes, indices
-### the order of indices is: P7 barcode, 10x beads barcodes, Tn5 barcodes(row-wise)
+### Create a samplesheet to assign the indices for each sample
 ### an example samplesheet is saved in 'samplesheet' named as make_indextable_samplesheet.txt
+### column1: sample name labeled by P7 index; column2: sample name labeled by Tn5 barcodes; column3: indices
+### the order of indices is: P7 barcode:10x beads barcodes:Tn5 barcodes(row-wise)
 ```
 scidrop.SBS100	decoy_true	1:1-737280:1-8,13-20,25-32,37-44
 scidrop.SBS100	decoy_pseudo	1:1-737280:9-12,21-24,33-36,45-48